Convict Conditioning:

 Travel:

 You can do these exercises anywhere.
-For chin-ups, I can do them on stairs, tree branches, playgrounds, or I have a homemade set of straps that I can hook onto a door (similar to the TRX straps).
+For chin-ups, I can do them on stairs, tree branches, playgrounds, or I have a set of rings that I can use almost anywhere, even with a door anchor when nothing else is available.
 So no matter where God takes you, you can stay fit and healthy.
 In just a few minutes each day, I can get a good workout to help keep me moving during my travels.

 Tracking: